shakfu/groovin/README.md

 This project is/was an iterative product of my attempts over a summer to learn max/msp.

 Please note that it assumes that you have a set of samples files (wave or aif) in `~/Music/samples`.
 These can be of pretty much of any length within the constraints of the max/msp engine and your computer.

+A partial demo of the features is available on [youtube](https://youtu.be/sKZO_4qYpj0)

 ## Externals